etcd-io/website/content/en/docs/v3.7/learning/api_guarantees.md

 real-time order of those operations.
 Total order is implied through [revision].
 Read more about [strict serializability].

+For transactions without nested TXNs, the order of execution of operations is guaranteed to be the same as in its list of operations, which means stable GET responses within the transaction.
+For transactions with nested TXNs, the order of execution is not specified.

 Strict serializability implies other weaker guarantees that might be easier to understand:

 #### Atomicity